 Ensuring that legislation is adhered to within the National Park.

-On the whole most of the work will be delivered through partnership working, with joint approaches to funding and delivery.
+On the whole, work will be delivered through partnership working, with joint approaches to funding and delivery.
 However, where there are issues that are not being addressed, consideration will be given to regulatory approaches within the National Park.